SamuelR827/SRantz_Project1JobsPython/README.md

 The user must type in a job they would like to search for and press enter.
 Optionally it will ask the user to specify a location for that job.
 The user may type in a location and press enter or leave the location blank to skip.
 This program will then use serpAPI to perform a Google search of the user's entered job and generate json results into a database.
+The program will also fetch data from an Excel spreadsheet provided in the project.
+Some of this spreadsheet has missing data, so for that missing data in the database it will be set to N/A.

 The database is named job_results.db and in the project directory that was cloned.
 Three tables are generated jobs, job_links, job_qualifications.

 The jobs table contains columns for job_id as a primary key.
-The job title, the company name, the description of the job, the job location, if the job is remote or not, the job posted date, and the job salary.
+The job title, the company name, the description of the job, the job location, if the job is remote or not, the job posted date, and the job salary(min, max and rate).
 Most of these columns simply find a corresponding key/value pair in the job entry.
 Each job is its own row.
 Some job may have some values that are not specified in will show up in the database as not specified.
 All of this data is found from the job_entries